Tinker-Ware/wisdom/_pages/help/docker_tinkerware.md

 title: TinkerWare works with Docker too.
 ---

-# Don't Repeat Yourself
+# Don't Repeat Yourself.
+TinkerWare works with Docker too.

-# Complexity does NOT dissappear

 ### Building, Maintaining, Deploying Containers

+## Complexity does NOT dissappear

 A container doesn't consume complexity and emit order.
 The complexity is still in there; you still have to build your containers in a way that is replicable, reliable, and automatable.